srinivassarkar/bootcamp-srinivas/persistent_queue_project/README.md

 6. **Does it work as intended?**
    - Absolutely—tasks flow from `PENDING` to `PROCESSING` to `COMPLETED`, with retries for failures and recovery from crashes, all visible in the UI and logs.
    - **Feedback: Doesn’t Work as Designed – Resolved**: The latest updates to `consumer.py`, `sqlite_backend.py`, and `manager.py` ensure full functionality.
-   - **Test**: Run `./run.sh`, crash a worker—UI and logs confirm the system recovers and completes tasks as designed.
+   - **Test**: Start the system with your usual command (e.g., running the producer script), then crash a worker—say, by running ```kill -9 <pid>``` on its process ID.
+Check the UI and logs afterward; you’ll see the system recover and complete the tasks like a champ.

 ---